Mofahdi/ASC_competition/README.md

 # American Society for Composites (ASC) 2021 competition
-My team from the University of South Carolina won the second place in that competition as can be seen from this [link](https://www.asc-composites.org/student-simulation-competition)
+My team from the University of South Carolina won the second place in that competition as can be seen from this [link](https://www.asc-composites.org/student-simulation-competition)<br />
-I decided to share my code in the competition along with the presentation.
-I hope you can benefit from it! and please feel free to reach out at any time at <code>malfahdi@email.sc.edu<\code>
+I decided to share my codes I used in the competition along with the presentation and data.
+I hope you can benefit from it! <br />please feel free to reach out at any time at <code>malfahdi@email.sc.edu</code>